axeluhl/sailing-analytics/wiki/kieler-woche-2015.md

 - External IP: 54.76.169.213
 - Internal IP: 172.31.30.73

+### "Current" Master
+Whichever master is current, we map the main Apache URL http://kielerwoche2015-master.sapsailing.com to it.
+This is also the URL to use for Tablet and Smartphone configurations.

 ### Replica 1 server
 - Admin Console at http://ec2-54-72-226-124.eu-west-1.compute.amazonaws.com:8888/gwt/AdminConsole.html
 - External IP: 54.72.226.124